 Bin repairs and replacements FAQs

-Why has the council introduced charges
+Why has the Council introduced charges

-There is a significant cost involved in providing new bins and repairing damaged bins.
-In the past year the council spent over £100,000 on repairing and replacing new bins.
-Like many local authorities the council is under financial pressures as well as facing significant cost inflation, and has had to make difficult decisions to ensure we balance the budget.
+Like many local authorities the Council is under financial pressures as well as facing significant cost inflation, and has had to make difficult decisions to ensure we balance the budget.

 Under Section 46 of the Environmental Protection Act 1990 (as Amended) local authorities are permitted to charge households for the provision of waste receptacles.
-A number of other councils are already charging for new bins, replacement bins, and bin repairs.

 I already pay council tax, why do I have to pay for a new bin